academie-de-espee/rapier-marshal/disclaimer.md

-This is the recognized website for the Deputy Earl Marshal for Rapier Combat Office within the [Kingdom of Atlantia](http://atlantia.sca.org) of the [Society for Creative Anachronism, Inc](http://www.sca.org), and is maintained by [Brian de Morray (Brian Caswell)](mailto:bmc%20AT%20shmoo.com).
+This is the recognized website for the Deputy Earl Marshal for Rapier Combat Office within the [Kingdom of Atlantia](http://atlantia.sca.org) of the [Society for Creative Anachronism, Inc](http://www.sca.org), and is maintained by [Master Brian de Morray (Brian Caswell)](mailto:bmc%20AT%20shmoo.com).
 This site may contain electronic versions of the branch's governing documents.
 Any discrepancies between the electronic version of any information on this site and the printed